ndrnmnk/mh_infrared/README.md

 This code can open .ir files, which you can get by exporting [Mi Remote Database](https://github.com/ysard/mi_remote_database) in Flipper format, and saving it in /sd/ir

 Also, UpyIrRx.py and UpyIrTx.py are stolen from [here](https://github.com/meloncookie/RemotePy)

+Would be easier to develop, if russians weren't bombing our power plants.
+[Help Ukraine](https://u24.gov.ua/)